Motion for a Downward Departure in Miami

 Arguing a Motion for Downward Departure

 After filing the motion for downward departure, a defendant will receive a sentencing hearing where he or she can argue that the judge should legally depart from the sentencing guidelines.
-The defendant has the burden of proving that he or she is eligible for a departure based on one of the statutory mitigating factors.
+The defendant has the burden of proving that they are eligible for a departure based on one of the statutory mitigating factors.

 Effect of Winning a Motion for Downward Departure

 If the judge agrees that you have demonstrated a legal reason for a downward departure, then he or she is not required to sentence you a bottom of the guidelines prison sentence.
-Instead, he or she has the discretion to sentence you to a lower sentence which can include, a lower prison sentence, a jail sentence, a split sentence, community control, or probation.
+Instead, they have the discretion to sentence you to a lower sentence which can include, a lower prison sentence, a jail sentence, a split sentence, community control, or probation.

-The judge has no discretion, however, to sentence someone to a lower sentence than a minimum mandatory sentence as required by a serious drug conviction (link to drug page) or designation as a prison releasee reoffender.
+The judge has no discretion to sentence someone to a lower sentence than a minimum mandatory sentence as required by a serious drug conviction or designation as a prison releasee re-offender.